UM-Bridge/benchmarks/docs/source/tutorial.rst

     docker push my-account/my-model

-where my-account is your login and `my-model` is the name of the image you want to push.
+where my-account is your login and `my-account/my-model` is the name of the image you want to push.